PipeWire/pipewire/doc/architecture.md

 to the client.

-All objects in PipeWire have per client permission bits, currently READ, WRITE and EXECUTE.
+All objects in PipeWire have per client permission bits, currently READ, WRITE, EXECUTE and METADATA.
 A client can not see an objects unless it has READ permissions.
 Similarly, a client can only execute methods on an object when the EXECUTE bit is set and to modify the state of an object, the client needs WRITE permissions.

 A client (the portal after it makes a connection) can drop permissions on an object.
 Once dropped, it can never reacquire the permission.

 Clients with WRITE/EXECUTE permissions on another client can add and remove permissions for the client at will.

+Clients with MODIFY permissions on another object can set or remove metadata on that object.

 Clients that need permissions assigned to them can be started in blocked mode and resume when perrmissions are assigned to them by